expectedparrot/edsl/docs/conjure.rst

 3. Use the resulting EDSL objects as you would any other EDSL object, such as analyzing results or extending them with new survey questions for the agents.

+Example
+^^^^^^^
-Here we demonstrate these methods using the some results from a survey about shopping preferences, stored in a CSV file:
+Here we demonstrate these methods using the some results from a survey about shopping preferences, stored in a CSV file.
+The file contains a respondent 'UUID' column and 5 columns of survey responses.
+The first row contains the column names:

 .. code-block:: text